weknowinc/wp-console/README.md

 WP Console
 =============================================
-The Wordpress CLI.
-A tool to generate boilerplate code, interact with and debug Wordpress.
+The WordPress CLI.
+A tool to generate boilerplate code, interact with and debug WordPress.

 ## Releases Page
 All notable changes to this project will be documented in the [releases page](https://github.com/weknowinc/wp-console/releases)